EdisonLeeeee/GraphGallery/README.md

 Differences between GraphGallery and [Pytorch Geometric (PyG)](https://github.com/rusty1s/pytorch_geometric), [Deep Graph Library (DGL)](https://github.com/dmlc/dgl), etc...
 + PyG and DGL are just like **TensorFlow** while GraphGallery is more like **Keras**
 + GraphGallery is a plug-and-play and user-friendly toolbox
-+ GraphGallery has high scalaribility for researchers to use
++ GraphGallery has high scalaibility for researchers and developers to use

 # 🚀 Installation